Bowman74/fmvvm/README.md

 getValueWithConversion(viewModel, viewModel.counter, NumberValueConverter());
 ```

+Now these are simple conversions that may have been easier to simply call .toString().
+However, value conversion can be more complex.
+For example, a isFieldValid method that returns false may text the border color of a Text widget to red if invalid.
+Converting between those states is what value converters are for.

+The final option for value converters is that they can accept an parameter to help in the conversion.
+The parameter should be sent to the binding using the various getValue and setValue methods on the fmvvmState and fmvvmStatelessWidget classes.

 ## Navigation
 fmvvm allows you to do viewmodel to viewmodel navigation.
 That is to say that when you want to navigate, that is application business logic that should happen in the viewmodel, usually within a command.
-Since the viewmodel doesn't know anything about the presentation layer, it just states what other viewmodel in the system to navigation to.
+Since the viewmodel doesn't know anything about the presentation layer, it just states what other viewmodel in the system it wants to navigation to.
+Fmvvm uses that to figure out what widget to display.
 Consider the following code:

 ```
 navigationService.navigate<SomeOtherViewModel>(parameter: "58");